White-Whale-Defi-Platform/white-whale-frontend/README.md

 Access the app on `http://localhost:3000/`.

+## Netlify Integration
+In order to ensure successful deploys to Netlify via the CI/CD process, ensure the `yarn build` command is passing locally before a push, any failures here will fail the deploy too.

 ## Configuration

 The app configuration, feature flags, etc., is located in the .env config file.